 The flexibility of the GDPR means that firms should evaluate and be clear in what they believe is sufficient to comply with the requisite standard of data protection and security.
 Firms should consider undertaking the followings steps:

 - Conduct a risk assessment to identify critical data risks – the first step is to create an inventory of critical assets (here, personal data), identify top risks (cyber threats and vulnerabilities associated with technology and processes) and determine which of these risks can be eliminated, offset, mitigated or accepted.

 - Conduct a security gap analysis – firms should conduct a security gap analysis to determine the firm’s current security posture, which GDPR requirements the organization already meets, which programs must be augmented and what systems need to be implemented to comply with the GDPR fully.
-Get a head start with our must-have information security checklist.

 Not sure where to start? eSentire Advisory Services provides comprehensive security expertise on this matter, delivering valuable insights and strategic direction to all levels of your business as you prepare to meet these upcoming compliance requirements.